Best Moving and Relocation Loans in 2026

 If you need to move but you have bad credit, there are still options available to help you cover your relocation expenses.

 • Apply for a secured loan.
-While you will have to put up a valuable asset as collateral (such as a vehicle or savings account), you may have an easier time qualifying because collateral-backed loans present less risk to the lender.
+While you will have to put up a valuable asset as collateral (like a vehicle or savings account), you may have an easier time qualifying because collateral-backed loans present less risk to the lender.
 You may even receive lower rates.
 However, if you aren’t able to repay the loan, the lender can legally seize your collateral.

 Moving loan alternatives